 Households added $21.9 billion in credit card debt in the third quarter — the largest increase for that period since 2007 — bringing the amount of outstanding credit card debt to $927.1 billion.

-That’s the biggest increase in nearly 10 years.
+This the biggest increase in nearly 10 years.

 Visa (NYSE: V)